Andy-K-Taua/Static-Website/README.md

 # Zolo

-This project is a research project that plays with the idea of a piggy back AI method, giving the end user permissions over windows.
-This outputs AI generated outcomes.
+This project is a research project that plays with the idea of a piggy back AI method, giving the end user permissions over numerous windows without cors permissions.
+This outputs AI piggy back generated outcomes.

 ## Features